-<Response> 10.
-Line 219-221; 236 and following.
+<Response> We included this citation at both requested locations (line 208, line 217).
+10. Line 219-221; 236 and following.
 What is the justification for using lesion area directly in the linear model.
 The square root of the lesion area, which is a measure of the linear rate of progression of the lesion margin, would seem more likely to be directly explainable by a linear model.
 Did the authors compare the model fit between the area and the sqrt of the area?

-<Response> 11.
-Lines 291-293. "we identified a significantly greater (18%) resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1)."
+<Response> We have worked to address this in the text (line 248).
+“We use the linear measurement of lesion area for several reasons.
+First, in previous work 72 HPI B. cinerea lesion area growth appears to enter a relatively linear growth phase (Rowe, Walley et al. 2010).
+Secondly, previous research has shown that the linear measurement behaves as a normally distributed trait (Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018).
+And finally, previous work has shown that Botrytis isolates display large variation in their unit biomass per area lesion and as such growth in biomass is not the sole factor driving this measure (Corwin, Subedy et al. 2016).”
+11. Lines 291-293. "we identified a significantly greater (18%) resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1)."
 What are the actual lesion sizes and the standard errors on the lesion sizes.
 These data are not given in any of the figures or table referenced.
 Also, how does the 18% number change if the two "highly domestication-sensitive" isolates are removed?

-<Response> 12.
-Line 405.
+<Response> We have added a table with the mean ± SE of lesion areas (Table SX1, line 252).
+12. Line 405.
 Here and elsewhere, the authors refer to a 99.9% effect size threshold obtained from 1000 permutations.
 In fact, a 99.9% threshold cannot be accurately determined from 1000 permutations as it represents 1/1000 and is likely to be idiosyncratic.
 Although such a threshold is very likely more stringent than the 99% threshold, the authors should be cautious about how they described this threshold.
 10,000 permutations would be required to more accurately determine a 99.9% threshold.

-<Response> 13.
-Lines 408-411.
+<Response> We have now clarified this to state on lines 434 and 815 that Using 1000 permutation the 99.9% threshold is imprecise, but we included this approximate threshold to more conservatively identify SNP associations.
+13. Lines 408-411.
 "The ridge regression approach (bigRR) identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes" Do the authors mean the numbers of SNPs identified varied from host genotypes?
 If so, the sentence should be reworded to make this a little clearer.
 Similar issue on lines414 and 415.

-<Response> 14.
-Lines 440-441 and Figure 6.
+<Response> We clarified this as “The number of significant B. cinerea virulence SNPs identified by this ridge-regression approach (bigRR) identified from varied by plant accession, from 1,284 to 25,421 SNPs on within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes” (now line 408).
+The later lines we removed when omitting the GEMMA analysis.
+14. Lines 440-441 and Figure 6.
 If SNP block 5-11 represents the 5'UTR and 13-26 the body of the gene, then isn't the arrow in Fig 6a indicating the direction and startpoint of transcription in the wrong place (3' end instead of 5' end)?